vipi-n/swe-101/lld/rate-limitter.md

         }

         synchronized boolean tryConsume() {
-            refill();
+            // 1.
+First top-up the bucket based on time elapsed since last call. refill();
-            if (tokens >= 1.0) {
+            // 2.
+If at least one token is available -> consume it and allow the request. if (tokens >= 1.0) {
                 tokens -= 1.0;
                 return true;
             }
+            // 3.
+Bucket empty -> throttle (HTTP 429).
             return false;
         }

+        /**
+         * Lazy refill: instead of running a background timer thread to add tokens,
+         * we compute how many tokens SHOULD have been added since the last refill
+         * call, and add them in one shot.
+This is O(1), cheap, and scales to
+         * millions of clients.
+         */
         private void refill() {
+            // a) Take a fresh timestamp.
             long now = System.nanoTime();

-            double elapsedSeconds = (now - lastRefillNanos) / 1_000_000_000.0;
+            // b) How much time has passed (in seconds) since we last refilled? double elapsedSeconds = (now - lastRefillNanos) / 1_000_000_000.0;

+            // c) tokens earned = elapsed seconds * refill rate (e.g. 2 sec * 5/sec = 10 tokens).
             double newTokens = elapsedSeconds * config.getRefillRatePerSecond();

             if (newTokens > 0) {
-                tokens = Math.min(config.getCapacity(), tokens + newTokens);
+                // d) Add them, but never exceed `capacity` (bucket overflow is discarded). tokens = Math.min(config.getCapacity(), tokens + newTokens);
-                lastRefillNanos = now;
+                // e) Remember "now" so the NEXT refill only counts time after this point. lastRefillNanos = now;
             }
         }